psalm/psalm-plugin-wordpress/README.md

 </psalm>
 ```

+Further details about plugins can be found on [Psalm's website](https://psalm.dev/docs/running_psalm/plugins/using_plugins/).

+### Default WordPress stubs

 If you do not want to use the default WordPress stubs, which are part of this plugin, `useDefaultStubs` must be set to `false`:

 ```xml